 Ever wanted to travel to Europe on your own or with your friends, but don’t know how to plan it?
-Traveling to Europe can be quite expensive, but if planned correctly, it can be easily done with a low budget.
+Traveling to Europe can be quite expensive, but if planned correctly, it can be easily done with a small budget.
 Here are some overall quick tips that can get you started with your Eurotrip planning.

 Know Where And When You Want To Go

 One of the beauties of traveling to Europe is the possibility of traveling to various countries effortlessly.
-Before going deep into the planning process, you should decide which countries you want to visit and what you want to see at each one of them.
-Maybe it’s just one city, or maybe you want to visit five countries, no matter how extensive, have an idea of your overall interest.
+Before going deep into the planning process, you should decide which countries you want to visit and what you wish to see at each one of them.
+Maybe it’s just one city, or perhaps you want to visit five countries, no matter how extensive, have an idea of your overall interest.

 Take also into consideration the seasons of the year and “travel seasons”.
 Certain activities are more enjoyable during the summer while others are better during winter.
 Just like any seasonal destination, different seasons give a different feel of Europe.

 The key to finding a good and cheap airfare is to be flexible.
 Sites like Kayak.com and SkyScanner.com have a “dates flexible” tool that allow you to see in which dates can you fly with the cheapest airfare.
 Spend some time testing date combinations that match your desires and needs.

 Try different arrival and departure points and try alternate airports.
 If you’re doing an open-jaw trip – arriving through one airport (or country) and departing through another one, try your route front to back and back to front.
 Changing the direction of travel can have an effect on your airfare.

 Also, be aware of tourism high seasons, low seasons, and shoulder seasons.
 They have a great impact on price, but they are also driven by how “desirable” is your destination during that specific time of year.
 A quick Google search will show you the high and low seasons of your destination.